open-organization/open-org-leaders-manual/fattorini-innovation-through-community.md

 Receiving a response after a few days is a bad welcome for newcomers.

-In my community, for example, I create [a welcoming post](https://community.nethserver.org/t/weekly-welcome-to-new-members-25-jul-16/3999), in which I offer my warm welcome to the new people and ask them to feel safe and to introduce themselves: What are you working on?
+In my community, for example, I create a welcoming post, in which I offer my warm welcome to the new people and ask them to feel safe and to introduce themselves: What are you working on?
 Why are you here?
-You would be amazed at how these simple sentences unleash positive behaviors from newcomers.
-You show not only that you've have noticed they're here, but also that you care about them, their lives, and their aims.
+You would be amazed at how these simple sentences unleash positive behaviors from newcomers.[^welcoming-post] You show not only that you've have noticed they're here, but also that you care about them, their lives, and their aims.
 Suddenly, they feel at home and compelled to participate, if only to give back and thank you for the attention.

 You can't set the proper cultural tone alone.
-Creating [an ambassador group](https://community.nethserver.org/t/nethserver-ambassadors-group/4782) might help.
-This group [should be the community's engine](https://community.nethserver.org/t/thoughts-about-nethserver-mission-vision-and-values/4080), a group that's able to set a high bar, nurture a culture, and share your community vision, mission, and values.
-Our Ambassadors have a set of social norms and rules that they undertake to respect: lead by example, be humble, be inclusive, be full of gratitude, show your passion, be playful.
+Creating an ambassador group might help.[^ambassador-group] This group should be the community's engine, a group that's able to set a high bar, nurture a culture, and share your community vision, mission, and values.[^community-engine] Our Ambassadors have a set of social norms and rules that they undertake to respect: lead by example, be humble, be inclusive, be full of gratitude, show your passion, be playful.

 The don't just live those rules; they live them every single day.